Trump’s tariffs won’t bite Apple, illustrating Tim Cook’s political sway

 Cook’s appeals to Trump on trade appeared to intensify this spring.
 The Apple executive scored a rare invite to the White House state dinner to honor the visiting French president in April, and a day later, Cook privately huddled with Trump at the White House to express his view that “tariffs were not the right approach” with China, Cook later told Bloomberg Television.

 The outreach eventually spared Apple from at least one headache: The company’s iPhone dodged steep new fees entering the country in Trump’s earlier round of tariffs.
-But Trump still ratcheted up his attacks on China in the weeks to follow and proposed two more rounds of tariffs covering a host of goods, including Apple-made consumer electronics, over the summer.
+But Trump still ratcheted up his attacks on China in the weeks to follow and over the summer proposed two more rounds of tariffs covering a host of goods, including Apple-made consumer electronics.

 That touched off another all-out lobbying blitz on Apple’s part.
 Cook paid a visit to Trump National Golf Course in Bedminster, N.J., in early August to dine with the president and again talk tariffs, according to two people familiar with the meeting who were not authorized to speak on the record.